Are Screenshots Admissible in Court? (2026): Why They Fail and How to Fix It

 - Server metadata including domain TLS certificate

-The HTML code hash matches the visual content of the screenshot.
-If the content had been modified via Inspect Element, the hashes would not match.
-The blockchain timestamp from March 15, 2025 is independently verifiable and cannot be backdated."
+The tool automatically refreshed the page before capture, significantly reducing the risk of client-side DOM manipulation via Inspect Element.
+The HTML code hash matches the visual content of the screenshot — if the content had been modified after refresh, the hashes would not match.
+The blockchain timestamp from March 15, 2025 is independently verifiable and cannot be backdated.
+And under FRE 902(14), this certified hash makes the evidence self-authenticating."

 In May 2024, EU Regulation 2024/1183, known as eIDAS 2, came into force.
 This legislation introduces a revolutionary concept for digital evidence: Qualified Electronic Ledgers.